HarisK03/bytebites/README.md

 **Ayush Vora** is one of the back-end developers who was in charge of managing the Firebase database and linking the Firebase server to the central website.

-## How to use ByteBites + Features
+## How to use ByteBites
 Making an account is also as easy as signing in with your Google account!
 Simply sign in and you are able to post, view, and search for your interests in the food world.
 The user experience is one that is clean and elegant, allowing users to take control in their browsing.

 ### Demo
 A demo for this web application can be found [here](temp), where the afformentioned features have been implemented to a demonstratable degree.